Team DCA

 In 2018, Lauren graduated with a Bachelor of Arts (Written and Creative Communication) from the University of South Australia, where she developed skills as a professional, technical and creative writer, editor and publisher.
 Lauren is currently completing a Master of Business Administration (MBA) with the University of South Australia.

-Nareen Young is Industry Professor, Indigenous Policy (Indigenous Workforce Diversity) at Jumbunna Institute of Indigenous Education and Research at the University of Technology, Sydney where she is Director of the Indigenous People and Work Research and Practice Hub.
-The Hub is a community of scholars and practitioners that aims to enhance and advance the standing of Indigenous people in the Australian employment market via robust diversity research and practice.
+Nareen Young is Associate Dean, Indigenous Leadership and Engagement at the University of Technology Sydney Business School and Industry Professor, Indigenous Policy (Indigenous Workforce Diversity) at Jumbunna Institute of Indigenous Education and Research at UTS where she is Director of the Indigenous People and Work Research and Practice Hub.
+The Hub is a community of scholars and practitioners that aims to enhance and advance the standing of Indigenous people in the Australian employment market via robust diversity research, practice and law reform.
+The Hub leads in Indigenous employment practice and produces, with DCA, the landmark Gari Yala report and collaborates across the employment industry

 Nareen also has significant governance experience.
-She spent a three-year term as a Director of Indigenous Business Australia and currently serves as Director of Souths Cares, BlakDance and Refugee Talent.
+She spent a three-year term as a Director of Indigenous Business Australia and currently serves as Director of Per Capita and the PACT Theatre.

 Research External Advisory Panel